appacitive/builder-docs/server/windows/samples/push-notification/index.md

 ### Congratulation

 You have created a fully functional Push Notification enabled App using .Net SDK backed by Appacitive Platform.
-In this App we have explored ***Push*** feature provided by Appacitive Platform.
+In this App we have explored ***Push*** and ***Device*** features provided by Appacitive Platform.

 ### What's next?
 You can check out our other <a title="All Samples based on Appacitive .Net SDK" href="../">samples</a> to know more about .Net SDK and other features provided by Appacitive Platform.
 For complete API reference of .Net SDK go to our <a target="_blank" title="http://help.appacitive.com" href="http://help.appacitive.com/v1.0/#dotnet">help docs<span class="plxs glyphicon glyphicon-share-alt"></span></a>.